Why Browser Debugging Tools Matter

-Modern software development involves a constant stream of small tasks: formatting a JSON payload, counting characters in a UI string, converting between encodings, or quickly testing a regex pattern.
+Modern software development involves a constant stream of small debugging tasks: formatting a JSON payload from logs, decoding a Base64 token fragment, checking whether a callback URL was encoded twice, converting a Unix timestamp, or cleaning up Markdown before a pull request.
 Installing a dedicated desktop app for each of these tasks is impractical.
 Browser-based tools let you access what you need instantly, from any machine, with no installation required.

-The best online developer tools share a common set of traits: they are fast, require no account or signup, run computation in the browser (so your data never leaves your machine), and give you results immediately.
+The best browser debugging tools share a common set of traits: they are fast, require no account or signup, run computation in the browser so your data stays local, and explain enough context that you understand the failure mode instead of only seeing a transformed string.

 1. JSON Formatter and Validator